CJS92/Csharp-Questions-1/README.md

 # Csharp-Questions-1

 <b>Q:</b> What is a namespace?
-<br>A: A namespace is a keyword that is used to declare a scope that contains a set of objects.
+<br>A namespace is a keyword that is used to declare a scope that contains a set of objects.
 These can be used to organize code.

-Q: What are value types?
+<b>Q:</b> What are value types?
-<br>A: A "value" type contains the value of the type.
+<br>A "value" type contains the value of the type.
 For example, the int type could contain a value of 13.
 Different variables can contain only specific types of values.
 Example: int can only contain numbers, char characters, string text.

 Q: What are reference types?